Give Now

 MCF awards Community Impact grants to nonprofits working in five areas of focus: Arts and Culture, Community Development, Environment, Learning, and Nonprofit Capacity Building.

 MCF's Community Impact grantmaking process begins with organizations submitting a Letter of Inquiry (LOI).
 MCF staff review these letters to ensure the organizations are eligible to apply and that the requests conform to MCF's mission and focus areas.
-The deadline for LOIs is August 1 by 4:30 p.m.
+We will begin accepting LOIs for the 2025 grantmaking round on the new AkoyaGo GoApply platform in mid-April.
+We only have one Community Impact grant round per year.

-The Grantmaking Committee reviews the grant applications and forwards recommendations to the Board of Governors, which makes the final decision on funding at its December meeting.
-Grants will be announced on December 22.
+The Grantmaking Committee reviews the grant applications and forwards recommendations to the Board of Governors, which makes the final decision on funding at its October meeting.
+Grants will be announced in late October.

-If you have any questions about grant proposals, please contact Tom Linfield
+If you have any questions about grant proposals, please contact Angela Davis.